pydantic/pydantic-ai/docs/index.md

 --8<-- "docs/.partials/index-header.html"

-When I first found FastAPI, I got it immediately, I was excited to find something genuinely innovative and ergonomic built on Pydantic.
+When I first found FastAPI, I got it immediately, I was excited to find something so genuinely innovative and yet ergonomic built on Pydantic.

 Virtually every Agent Framework and LLM library in Python uses Pydantic, but when we came to use Gen AI in [Pydantic Logfire](https://pydantic.dev/logfire), I couldn't find anything that gave me the same feeling.

-PydanticAI is a Python AI Framework designed to make it less painful to build production grade applications with Generative AI.
+PydanticAI is a Python Agent Framework designed to make it less painful to build production grade applications with Generative AI.

 ## Why use PydanticAI

 * Built by the team behind Pydantic (the validation layer of the OpenAI SDK, the Anthropic SDK, Langchain, LlamaIndex, AutoGPT, Transformers, Instructor and many more)
-* Typesafe
 * Multi-model — currently with OpenAI and Gemini are support, Anthropic [coming soon](https://github.com/pydantic/pydantic-ai/issues/63), simply interface to implement other models or adapt existing ones
+* Type-safe
 * Built on tried and tested best practices in Python
 * Structured response validation with Pydantic
 * Streamed responses, including validation of streamed structured responses with Pydantic
-* Novel, typesafe dependency injection system
+* Novel, type-safe dependency injection system
 * Logfire integration

 !!! example "In Beta"